curv3d/curv/README.rst

 Hardware Requirements
 =====================
 Two platforms are currently supported: Linux and Macintosh.
 I currently test on Ubuntu LTS and MacOS 10.11.
-Windows 10 with WSL might work, but isn't tested.
+A Windows 10 port could happen in the future.

 Curv uses OpenGL 3.3.
 The recommended configuration is a GPU made by Intel, AMD or Nvidia,